dmis-lab/VAECox/README.md

 ## Demo

 ### Prerequisites
+We provide toy data to run our implementation.
-Gene expression data of TCGA is required.
-The data can be downloaded in ICGC data portal.
+The full TCGA gene expression data can be downloaded in ICGC data portal.

 https://dcc.icgc.org/